-Daclatasvir is one piece of a combination therapy puzzle that can offer another interferon-free option for hepatitis C patients.
-Daclatasvir has been tested in combination with sofosbuvir and with asunaprevir and has showed positive results.
-It is a once-a-day pill that even when combined with another drug, still makes for a fairly simple regimen for patients to follow.
-Based on its efficacy rates, low pill burden and limited side effects, it is a welcome addition to the hepatitis C treatment arsenal.
+Asunaprevir is a protease inhibitor that works well as a dual therapy with another BMS drug, daclatasvir and can consequently offer another interferon-free option for hepatitis C patients.
+It can also be used as a four-drug therapy with daclatasvir/pegylated interferon/ribavirin.
+Asunaprevir has been tested in combination with daclatasvir and has showed positive results, particularly for genotype 1b patients.
+It is a twice-a-day pill that when combined with daclatasvir becomes a three pill daily regimen.
+Based on its efficacy rates within specific patient groups, low pill burden and limited side effects, it is a welcome addition to the hepatitis C treatment arsenal.

-Now that manufacturers have broken through the interferon barrier, hepatitis C treatment is getting shorter, simpler, significantly more tolerable and comes with cure rates that are approaching 100 per cent.
+Hepatitis C treatment is getting shorter, simpler, significantly more tolerable and comes with cure rates that are approaching 100 per cent.
 The more medications that are licensed, the more options doctors will have to treat their patients and the greater the possibility that the increased competition will drive costs down.

-Over time, hepatitis C treatment will become increasingly more personalized.
+In the long-awaited interferon-free era, hepatitis C treatment will become increasingly more personalized.
 No two patients are exactly alike in their disease stage, drug sensitivities, treatment history and co-existing health conditions - consequently no one drug therapy will fit the needs of all patients.
-Daclatasvir's ability to be combined with existing approved drugs (sofosbuvir or simeprevir) and/or an as-yet-unapproved option, asunaprevir, offers flexibility for physicians to mix and match as needed in treating patients who have previously undergone treatment unsuccessfully as well as those that have never been treated.
-Genotype 3 patients in particular could benefit from the combination of sofosbuvir + daclatasvir which is more effective and potentially more cost-effective than the current option of sofosbuvir + ribavirin.
+The dual therapy of asunaprevir with daclatasvir could be another viable option for physicians treating patients who have previously undergone treatment unsuccessfully as well as those that have never been treated.

-Whether daclatasvir is best for any one patient however, is up to his or her doctor to decide.
+Whether this therapy is best for any one patient however, is up to his or her doctor to decide.
 For this therapy to make the greatest impact, it must be accessible to all hepatitis C patients and their treating physicians regardless of geographic location, financial status, treatment status or disease severity.
 The CLF believes that to effectively treat hepatitis C, the medical community must have access to the most effective treatments in order to best meet the needs of their patients.
 Physicians are the most equipped to decide what treatment option holds the greatest odds of a cure for their patients so there should be no restrictions on access except those dictated by patients' medical conditions.

-For the sake of all hepatitis C patients, we support the approval and reimbursement of daclatasvir for the treatment of hepatitis C without restriction.
+For the sake of all hepatitis C patients, we support the approval and reimbursement of asunaprevir for the treatment of hepatitis C without restriction.